RagnarB83/ash-documentation/docs/_build/html/_sources/module_benchmarking.rst.txt

 The test set can also be run with a high-level workflow (multi-step theory).
 See :doc:`module_highlevel_workflows`

-When using an ORCA-based workflow the orcadir keyword argument and numcores argument needs to provided.

 .. code-block:: python

     from ash import *